 We can only make requests and recommendations.
 The final decision rests with the relevant planning authority or committee.

 We recognise that pre-application discussion has a number of benefits, including:

 - reduction in the time spent by professional advisors in working up a proposal

 - helping to ensure a smoother and quicker passage through the decision process

 - ensuring an application is complete, comprehensive and to a satisfactory standard - avoiding rejection at the registration stage or early refusal of permission because of inadequate information

-Working in partnership with the planning authorities, we will try to respond to all pre-application enquiries.
-It is the highway authority's normal practice to share any pre-application advice it offers with the appropriate local planning authority.
+Working in partnership with the planning authorities, we'll try to respond to all pre-application enquiries.
+It's the highway authority's normal practice to share any pre-application advice it offers with the appropriate local planning authority.

 Requests for advice should be sent to: